- It is preferable not to seat passengers in the front seat.

 Tracking and Reporting

-- Drivers should be urged to conduct health examination via home surveys (can be found on the official website of the Ministry of Health) for example surveys can be conducted through phone applications.
+- Drivers should be urged to conduct health examinations via home surveys (can be found on the official website of the Ministry of Health) for example surveys can be conducted through phone applications.

 Awareness and Implementation of Regulations